slaclab/slacml-school/README.md

 # SLAC-ML School - 2020 September

 This repository contains materials to be covered during the SLAC ML Initiative (MLI) School.

+Please see the [indico timetable](https://indico.slac.stanford.edu/event/6645/timetable/) for schedule information regarding this course.

 The materials are organized by a directory per topic listed below.